Grammostola pulchra

 🤌 Husbandry

 House one animal per enclosure.
 A practical adult enclosure is 30 x 20 x 20 cm for one adult; 30 x 30 x 25 cm is more comfortable.
 Larger is useful when it creates more usable movement, better gradients, and safer maintenance.
-Use secure ventilation, stable furnishings, and a written log for feeding, sheds or molts, weight changes, and behaviour.
-Quarantine new animals and avoid mixing species or uncertain locality lines.
+Use secure ventilation and stable furnishings.
+Keep simple notes on feeding, molts, weight changes, and behaviour, and quarantine new animals before adding them to the collection.

 💡 Lighting